 Dear Friends and Community Partners,

 We wanted to update you on Urban Edge’s status through the current COVID-19 crisis.
 There is no doubt that no matter your race, economic or immigration status, gender, or age, you are feeling the impact of COVID-19 in some way, as we are.
-The pandemic has moved with breathtaking speed from an abstract threat to a harsh reality.
-However, according to a recent Boston Globe article “of the cases in which a patient’s race was identified, more than 40 percent were Black,” even though Black people are only 25 percent of Boston’s population.
-There is no doubt that this pandemic is exacerbating existing racial inequities.
+The pandemic has moved with breathtaking speed from an abstract threat to a harsh reality; there is no doubt that this pandemic is exacerbating existing racial inequities.

 With people of color over-represented in service sector jobs, reliant on public transportation, and living in intergenerational households (where social distancing is more challenging), we know that the families that Urban Edge serves are at greater risk.
 And that is why we are still here, continuing to do everything we can to help them and the surrounding neighborhood.

-Please know that we continue to carry out our mission and respond to the evolving needs of families in our community.
+Please know that we continue to carry out our mission and respond to our community’s evolving needs.
 If you need help, check out our directory and reach out to the appropriate person: https://www.urbanedge.org/about/staff/.
 If you need resources in the city, please click here for more information as it becomes available to us: https://www.urbanedge.org/press/resources/